-Figure 7 shows the divergence between the development in market price and that in the mean of traders' expected values, that is, an overshoot ratio.
-The positive spike of the overshoot ratio in the 26th period represents the situation in which, upon receiving an exogenous shock, traders have reduced their expected values while market prices cannot quite follow such reduction, with their levels remaining somewhat higher than those of traders' expected values.
+overshoot ratio in 26th period represents the situation in which, upon receiving an exogenous shock, traders have reduced their expected values while market prices cannot quite follow such reduction, keeping its level quite higher than those of traders' expected values.
 When the shock transmission range is between 80-100%, the market price seems to reach a new equilibrium within 10 terms, in which all traders have traded at least once (Figures 7-13 to 7-20).
 When the transmission range is between 40-60%, there is a price overshoot when a strong shock (7.5% or more) has been added (Figures 7-7, 7-8, 7-11, 7-12).

 Figure 8 summarizes the development in limit order book accumulated in the market.
-Buying order volume is plotted on the positive side of the vertical axis, while selling order volume is plotted on the negative side.
+What is plotted on the positive side of the vertical axis illustrates buying order volume, while selling order volume is plotted on the negative side.
 As added shock increases, order imbalance (difference between buying and selling order volume) increases.
-In addition, when shock impact is 7.5% or more and transmission range is between 40-60%, post-crash supply-demand imbalance and its duration increase (Figures 8-7, 8-8, 8-11, 8-12).
+In addition, when shock impact is 7.5% or more and transmission range is between 40-60%, post-crash supply-demand imbalance and its lasting period increase (Figures 8-7, 8-8, 8-11, 8-12).